ARTICLE I – SEAL AND FISCAL YEAR

 Membership in the Club entitles the member to receive the Clubs monthly newsletter, and enjoy other benefits of the Club.
 Membership does not, however, include admission in any race or other Club sponsored event.
 Members will be required to pay additional fees to participate in specific events sponsored by the Club.

 Membership in the Club shall not be assigned, encumbered, or transferred to anyone.
 No member will be entitled to a refund of his/her membership fee if the member cancels membership before the expiration of the membership period.

-Section 3.
-Annual Meeting.
-The annual meeting of the members for the purpose of voting on such matters as properly may come before the Club shall be held on the fourth Tuesday in September of each year at a convenient location in Anchorage, Alaska as selected by the Board of Directors.
+The Club shall hold an annual meeting of the members for the purpose of voting on such matters as properly may come before the Club.
+The Annual Meeting shall be held at a convenient location in Anchorage, Alaska, as selected by the Board of Directors.